 From a New Relic perspective, entity is a broad concept.
 An entity is anything New Relic can identify that has data you can monitor.

-Integrations can be configured to create their own entity, called a remote entity, by setting the
+Our on-host integrations can be configured to create their own entity, called a remote entity, by setting the

 remote_monitoring option to